Roslyn-Code-Club/roslyncode.club/src/workshops/using-apis-with-javascript.md

 - `Math.random() * arrayOfJokes.length` will change the range of `Math.random()` to 0 - `arrayOfJokes.length`.
 - You might wonder, wouldn't `arrayOfJokes.length` be out of bounds?
 This actually isn't a problem because Math.random() will never generate exactly `arrayOfJokes.length`.
   - If `arrayOfJokes.length` is 10, `Math.random()` may only generate up to 9.999999....
-  - `Math.floor()` will drop the decimals, making the largest value possible: 9.
+  - `Math.floor()` will truncate the decimals, making the largest generated value possible 9.

 ```html
 <!DOCTYPE html>